 Student work is an important part of your financial aid award.
 Most students enjoy working while on campus since it gives them a sense of community outside of the classroom.
 Students find jobs in the University museums, offices, libraries, labs, and at the hospital.
 Although you are expected to work to contribute toward your education, you will receive a paycheck every other week just like any other part-time job.
 How you use it is up to you.
-Most students will use the income earned to pay for books, supplies, and extra-curricular activities.
+Some students help their parents pay the bill in the Bursar’s Office.
+Most students will use the income earned to pay for books, supplies, and extracurricular activities.

-There are two campus job categories: Work-Study Eligible and Non-Work-Study Eligible
+There are two types of job categories: Work-Study Eligible and Non-Work-Study Eligible

 Please visit the Office of Student Employment to find a position that works with your strengths and availability.